korymath/talk-generator/README.md

 ## Demo

-For a demo of this generator, please visit [the online demo page](https://shaun.lol/), a platform created by Shaun Furragia to give easier access to this talk generator.
+For a demo of this generator, please visit [the online demo page](https://shaun.lol/), a platform created by Shaun Farrugia to give easier access to this talk generator.

 ### Example